inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v7.0.md

 invenio-cli assets build
 ```

-These commands should take of locking the dependencies for v7, installing them, and building the required assets.
+These commands should take care of locking the dependencies for v7, installing them, and building the required assets.

 ### Data Migration